 Single-platform

 Both parties belong to the same platform.
-The initiating platform provides all party details (external reference, name, wallet address) inline in the settlement instruction.
-The settlement proceeds immediately through the state machine.Cross-platform
+Both parties submit instructions viaPOST /instructions using the same trade reference.
+The settlement proceeds immediately through the state machine after matching.

 Settlement categories